uber-research/parallax/README.md

 ## Run
+To obtain the cartesian view run:
 ```
 bokeh serve --show cartesian.py
 ```

+To obtain the comaprison view run:
 ```
 bokeh serve --show comparison.py
 ```

+To obtain the polar view run:
 ```
 bokeh serve --show polar.py
 ```

 You can add additional arguments like this:
 ```
 bokeh serve --show cartesian.py --args -k 20000 -l -d '...'
 ```
 - `-d` or `--datasets` loads custom embeddings.
 It accepts a JSON string containing a list of dictionaries.
 Each dictionary should contain a name field, an embedding_file field and a metadata_file field.
-For example: `[{"name": "wikipedia", "embedding_file": "...", "metadata_file": "..."}, {"name": "twitter", "embedding_file": "...", "metadata_file": "..."}]` As it is a JSON string passed as a parameter, do not forget to escape the double quotes:
+For example: `[{"name": "wikipedia", "embedding_file": "...", "metadata_file": "..."}, {"name": "twitter", "embedding_file": "...", "metadata_file": "..."}]`. `name` is just a mnemonic identifier that is assigned to the dataset so that you can select it from the interface, `embedding_file` is the path to the file contaning the embeddings, `metadata_file` is the path that contains additional information to filter out the visualization.
+As it is a JSON string passed as a parameter, do not forget to escape the double quotes:
 ```
 bokeh serve --show cartesian.py --args "[{\"name\": \"wikipedia\", \"embedding_file\": \"...\", \"metadata_file\": \"...\"}, {\"name\": \"twitter\", \"embedding_file\": \"...\", \"metadata_file\": \"...\"}]""
 ```